fapulito/devvit-ocrdocs/README.md

 A personal document management application that lets you upload, organize, and manage your important documents directly within Reddit posts, powered by Google Gemini AI for automatic document analysis.

-> **Note:** This is a productivity tool for document management, not a game.
-It provides a practical solution for organizing and storing personal documents on Reddit.
+> **Note:** This is a productivity tool for document management.
+It provides a practical solution for organizing and storing personal documents on Reddit with AI-powered analysis.

 ## 🚀 Quick Start